In This Article

 Gonorrhea can also infect the genitals, urinary tract, and rectum.
 The infection often doesn't show signs, but here are some potential indicators:

 Your doctor will prescribe the proper antibiotics to treat the infection.
-The Centers for Disease Control and Prevention (CDC) recommends another round of testing if the antibiotic treatment didn’t clear the signs of gonorrhea.2
+The Centers for Disease Control and Prevention (CDC) recommends another round of testing if the antibiotic treatment doesn’t clear the signs of gonorrhea.2

 Your sexual partner must also undergo STI testing on the off chance that they were exposed to the bacteria.
 Sexual partners must refrain from sexual activity seven days after starting treatment.